gataeimanesh/Data-Science-and-Machine-Learning-projects-/README.md

 # Gitta Ataeimanesh
-Here is a collection of  DATA SCience and Machine Learning projects to showcase my skills
+Here is a collection of  DATA Science and Machine Learning projects to showcase my skills